WebexCC-SA/TS-2025/docs/main/AIAgentTrack_Mission1.md

 16. In the **Webex Connect Flow Builder Fulfillment** section, select the **TS_2025** service and the flow **restaurant_reservation**.

     !!!
 Warning
         Creating the Webex Connect flow that executes the action is out of scope for this lab.
-If you are running this lab in your own gold tenant, here's the flow file.
+If you are running this lab in your own gold tenant, here's the flow file **TS_2025_rest_reserve**.
+[Download](https://drive.google.com/drive/folders/1b8x_om4rQonuJ52wRYif1LPP5qEX4RDI?usp=sharing){:target="_blank"}

     ![Profiles](../graphics/Lab1/AITrack_AIAgent_Action.gif)